xChrissyx/xChrissyx/README.md

 - 👋 Hi, I’m @xChrissyx
 - 👀 I’m interested in ...
+Hearing awesome stories from smart folks
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... more about YOU!
 - 💞️ I’m looking to collaborate on ...
+Early Career Software Engineers, SWE, For Google. 🖤 #JAVA #MobileDev #ENDPROD, #MACHINELEARNING, #FRONTEND , #SERVERSIDE , #C++
 - 📫 How to reach me ... carduff@google.com

 <!---